Ménilmontant station: Platforms

 Ménilmontant is a metro station with a slight curve with a standard configuration.
 It has two platforms separated by the metro tracks and the vault is elliptical.
-The decoration is of the style used for the majority of metro stations with bevelled white ceramic tiles covering the walls, the vault, the tympans and the end of the corridors, while the lighting is provided by two tube strips.
-The advertising frames are metallic and the name of the station is written in Parisine font on enameled plates.
+The decoration is of the style used for most metro stations with bevelled white ceramic tiles covering the walls, the vault, the tunnel exits, and the end of the corridors, while the lighting is provided by two tube strips.
+The advertising frames are metallic, and the name of the station is written in Parisine font on enamelled plates.
 The seats are in the blue Motte style.
 Access is via the northwest end.